Historical figures under attack after George Floyd’s death

 In Bristol, England, demonstrators over the weekend toppled a statue of 17th-century slave trader Edward Colston and threw it in the harbor.
 City authorities said it will be put in a museum.

-Across Belgium, statues of Leopold II have been defaced in half a dozen cities over the king’s brutal rule over the Congo, where more than a century ago he forced multitudes into slavery to extract rubber, ivory and other resources for his profit.
+Across Belgium, statues of Leopold II have been defaced in half a dozen cities because of the king’s brutal rule over the Congo, where more than a century ago he forced multitudes into slavery to extract rubber, ivory and other resources for his own profit.
 Experts say he left as many as 10 million dead.

 “The Germans would not get it into their head to erect statues of Hitler and cheer them,” said Mireille-Tsheusi Robert, an activist in Congo who wants Leopold statues removed from Belgian cities.
 “For us, Leopold has committed a genocide.”